 It might be the smallest of the three, but it’s the only pit which has been fully excavated.
 It’s also one of the most important, as it’s the command post for all other pits.
 The pit can be divided into three parts: chariot and horse chamber, northern wing room, and southern wing room.
 The northern wing would have been used to pray for victory and the southern end for discussing military tactics.

 Qin Shi Huang’s Mausoleum Site Park (Lishan Garden)

 It depends on two things; weather and crowds.
-Despite it being an indoor museum, the weather in Xi’an can get quite intense one each end of the scale.
-From March-May or September – October is the the most comfortable times of the year.
-Its worth knowing that from mid-November to mid-March is the low season, when both the crowds are at their thinnest and the tickets are the cheapest.
+Despite it being an indoor museum, the weather in Xi’an can get quite intense on each end of the scale.
+From March-May or September – October is the most comfortable time of the year.
+It’s worth knowing that from mid-November to mid-March is the low season when both the crowds are at their thinnest and the tickets are the cheapest.

 Do NOT ever go during national holidays.
 This is not a recommendation, it’s a promise of a miserable time.
-National holidays is when the entire nation of China travels.
-Thus, every attraction in the country is absolutely swarmed with people.
-Its even worse at the Terracotta Warriors.
-The narrow walkways that encircle the pits become clogged with bodies until its near impossible to move.
-You literally have fight and claw your way past fragile grandmas and bratty kids just for a better view.
+National holidays are when the entire nation of China travels.
+Thus, every attraction in the country is absolutely full of bodies.
+It’s even worse at the Terracotta Warriors.
+The narrow walkways that encircle the pits become clogged with bodies until it’s nearly impossible to move.
+You literally have to fight and claw your way past fragile grandmas and bratty kids just for a better view.
 Even then you’re unable to fully immerse yourself in what you are seeing as you’re pushed and barged at every point.

 Step 1) Get to Xi’an

 Located in Shaanxi Province in north-western China, Xi’an has become a major transport hub for the North of China.
 Both the airport and the city’s train stations have become major stops for travelling cross-country.
 The city is even accessible internationally.
 So first things first, get to Xi’an!